Amazon pauses construction on 2nd headquarters in Virginia - Local News 8

 Amid the job cuts, Amazon has urged its employees to come back to the office.
 Last month, Amazon CEO Andy Jassy said the company would require corporate employees to return to the office at least three days a week, a shift from from the prior policy that allowed leaders to make the call on how their teams worked.
 The change, which will be effectively on May 1, has ignited some pushback from employees who say they prefer to work remotely.

 Goldsztejn said the company is expecting to move forward with what he called pre-construction work on the construction in Virginia later this year, including applying for permits.
-The company had previously said it plans to complete the project in 2025.
+He said final timing for the second phase of the project is still being determined.
+The company had previously said it planned to complete the project by 2025.